dunstorm/dunstorm/README.md

 - 👋 Hi, I’m @dunstorm
-- 👀 I’m interested in Programming & building cool stuff.
+- 👀 I’m interested in building cool stuff.
-- 🌱 I’m currently learning AWS & entrepreneurship.

 <!---
 dunstorm/dunstorm is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.